-Typically anything done in excess isn’t good for your health.
-Various studies show that our bodies utilize alcohol as energy first.
+Typically anything done in excess isn't good for your health.
+Research shows that our bodies utilize alcohol as energy first.
 After that, it draws energy from other sources in our body such as non-oxidized fat which is then deposited in the belly area.
 This is where the term ‘beer belly’ comes from.

 Keep in mind that it is perfectly okay to let loose from time to time.
 However, excess drinking can lead to weight gain, which is often overlooked.
 "Freshmen fifteen" might of been cute in college but it's not cute in your late 20s and early 30s.

 Binge Eating is a Big NO

 Drinking is only half the problem of your unsightly weight gain.
 Usually when you're drinking, you're also eating and the foods taste even better after you've had alcohol.
 The body is often fooled into thinking it's hungry.